 Color.
 Shades of black, brown, and tan may be present.
 Areas of white, gray, red, or blue may also be seen.

 Diameter.
 The diameter is usually larger than 6 mm (1/4 inch; the size of a pencil eraser) or has grown in size.
 Melanoma may be smaller when first detected.

 Evolving.
-The mole has been changing in size, shape, color, or appearance, or growing in an area of previously normal skin.
+The mole has been changing in size, shape, color, or appearance, or it is growing in an area of previously normal skin.
 Also, when melanoma develops in an existing mole, the texture of the mole may change and become hard or lumpy.
 Although the skin may feel different and may itch, ooze, or bleed, melanoma usually does not cause pain.

 If you are concerned about a new or existing mole, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

 If melanoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.